martinthomson/wpack-content/draft-thomson-wpack-content.md

 output.
 Though this uses the ni URL form, the authority and query strings are omitted from this serialization.

-For instance, the origin of content comprising the single ASCII character "a" is represented as `ni:///sha-256;ypeBEsobvcr6wjGzmiPcTaeG7_gUfE5yuYB3ha_uSLs`.
+For instance, the origin of content comprising the single ASCII character 'a' is represented as `ni:///sha-256;ypeBEsobvcr6wjGzmiPcTaeG7_gUfE5yuYB3ha_uSLs`.

 In tuple form, the origin is comprised of the scheme ("ni") and a host equal to